 Commission staff reviewed each project proposed to be listed in the TIP for consistency with the adopted year 2050 fiscally constrained transportation plan (FCTP).
 The Commission staff also compared the total costs of the proposed projects in the TIP to estimates of available Federal, State, and local funding to ensure that available funding sources are adequate to implement the TIP.
 In addition, the Commission staff conducted an evaluation assessing the impact of the projects programmed in the TIP on minority populations and low-income populations—both positive and negative—and evaluating whether minority populations and low-income populations may be expected to receive a proportionate share of TIP benefits and not receive a disproportionate share of TIP negative impacts (Appendix I).
 An evaluation was also conducted of the contributions of the projects listed in the TIP toward achieving VISION 2050 performance goals and the established targets for the national performance measures (Appendix E).

-The draft TIP along with public comment on the draft TIP will be reviewed by the Commission’s Advisory Committees for Transportation System Planning and Programming for the Kenosha, Milwaukee, Racine, Round Lake Beach-McHenry-Grayslake, Illinois-Wisconsin, and West Bend urbanized areas.
+The draft TIP and public comment on the draft TIP were reviewed and approved by the Commission’s Advisory Committees for Transportation System Planning and Programming for the Kenosha, Milwaukee, Racine, Round Lake Beach-McHenry-Grayslake, Illinois-Wisconsin, and West Bend urbanized areas at a meeting held on December 6, 2018.
 These committees are comprised of local elected and appointed officials and agency representatives responsible for transportation system improvement, operation, and maintenance within each urbanized area.
+The draft TIP and public comment on the draft TIP were reviewed and approved by the Commission on December 13, 2018.
+Commission staff currently are preparing the final TIP document, which will be available on the Commission’s website.

-About 24.6 percent of the four year draft 2019-2022 TIP proposed expenditures, or about $473 million, are programmed in 2019, the first year of the TIP (as shown in the graphic below).
+About 24.7 percent of the four year draft 2019-2022 TIP proposed expenditures, or about $467 million, are programmed in 2019, the first year of the TIP (as shown in the figure below).

 Distribution of Expenditures in 2019 of the 2019 Through 2022